BodinoMing/ielts/speaking.md

 **example:**, I can make a basic vanilla ice cream by mixing cream, sugar, and vanilla extract together and then freezing it in an ice cream maker.
 It’s actually quite easy and the result is delicious.

+**Do you eat ice cream a lot?**

+**reason:**While I love the taste of ice cream, I try to limit my intake of sugary treats for health reasons.

+**example:** So instead of having ice cream every day, I might treat myself to a scoop or two once a week or on special occasions.

 ### 1.2.14 language

 **What languages do you speak?**